bekk/react-native-workshop/README.md

 c) __Pop it.__ Implement a back button in the left side of the navigation bar.
 See `commonRouteMapper` (`navigationbar-routemapper.js`).
 We have imported a back arrow image you can use.
 We have already ensured that the user is taken back to the message list when send is pressed.
 See `actions/actions.js` and `postMessage` function to see how it works.

+d) __Clear it.__ Currently, the username and message is never cleared from the global state.
+This will cause `NewMessage` to display the previous set data in a couple of cases:
+  * When you've sent a message
+  * When you type something -> navigate back to `MessageList` -> navigate to `NewMessage` Use `clearNewMessageState()` to clear the globally stored data such that the above mentioned scenarios no longer occur.

 Well done!
 This starts to look like a complete application!

 ##4.
 Add image to new messages